CommonAccord/Site-Org/Doc/02/Sec/KISS_Sec_Definition.01.md

 1.2.Sec=with respect to a conversion pursuant to {Conversion.Corporate.Xref}, shares of {Common_Stock}; and

-1.3.Sec=with respect to a conversion pursuant to {Conversion.Liquidity.Xref}, shares of a newly created series of {the_Company}’s {Series_Seed_Preferred_Stock}, upon the terms and provisions set forth in the most recent version of the Series Seed documents posted at www.seriesseed.com (or if not so posted, as reasonably agreed by {the_Company} and a {Majority_in_Interest}); provided that, for the avoidance of doubt, the {Conversion_Price} shall be determined pursuant to {Def.Conversion_Price.3.Xref}).
+1.3.Sec=with respect to a conversion pursuant to {Conversion.Maturity.Xref}, shares of a newly created series of {the_Company}’s {Series_Seed_Preferred_Stock}, upon the terms and provisions set forth in the most recent version of the Series Seed documents posted at www.seriesseed.com (or if not so posted, as reasonably agreed by {the_Company} and a {Majority_in_Interest}); provided that, for the avoidance of doubt, the {Conversion_Price} shall be determined pursuant to {Conversion_Price.Maturity.Xref}).

 1.=[01/Agt/Bit/Secs/03]